mepfeifer/ExpenseTracker/README.md

 ## IMPORTANT: If you close your Terminal for the Categories and Expenses API Endpoints services without stopping the API Endpoint services

-You will need to use netstat to kill the tasks
+You will need to reboot or use netstat to kill the tasks

 For Windows OS: Launch a Commmand Prompt with an Admin User account